bentrevett/relation-networks/README.md

   - note: I tried with the questions and supporting sentences have their own distinct vocabularies and embedding layers and it gave worse results on the whole
 - dropout was used after the embedding layer and between each MLP layer
   - values of dropout >0.5 seem to hinder performance greatly
+  - even a small amount of dropout makes the model very unstable (final accuracies vary wildly for same values of dropout)
 - ReLU was used between each MLP layer
+- Xavier initialization was used
 - the number of units in the final MLP layer of `f` is 59 and not 159, this is because the vocabulary size of the answer is 59 (this may have been a typo in the original paper)

+Other notes:

+- training seems very unstable, accuracy seems to vary wildly between 40% to 80%
+- tried having each object concatenated with every other object as well as the question, this gave more stable results however wasn't able to achieve near the best accuracy (best for single object was ~88%, best for two objects was ~82%)

 TODO:

-- tweak the hyper-parameters I've set to get the same results of the paper, current best is ~80%
+- tweak the hyper-parameters I've set to get the same results of the paper, current best is ~88%